 - Provide future training opportunities for Zambian medical staff.

 The Mutima Charitable Trust was formed on May 2009 to facilitate amongst other things, fundraising for and manage the project.
-It's trustees include Harsh Singh, Munanga Mwandila a Zambian Doctor working as a Surgical Registrar, Pricsilla Wildbore another Surgical Registrar and Kirstin Walsh a Cardiac Theatre nurse, Gordon Davies the former CEO of CDHB, Tess Wethey a Partner with Mitchell Mackersy Lawyers and Gilbert Enoka the General Manager of Harcourts International.
+It's trustees include Cardiac Surgeon Harsh Singh, Munanga Mwandila a Zambian Doctor working in New Zealand, Pricsilla Wildbore a Cardiothoracic Fellow, Kirstin Walsh a Cardiac Theatre nurse, Gordon Davies the former CEO of CDHB, Tess Wethey a Lawyer and Gilbert Enoka the General Manager of Harcourts International and All Blacks mental skills coach.